jwuphysics/sparse-feature-networks/README.md

 ## Usage

 1. Prepare your data:
+   - For convenience, the data can all be obtained via [Zenodo](https://zenodo.org/records/14712542).
+Simply download the `images-sdss.tar.gz` and unpack it (`tar xzf images-sdss.tar.gz`), and also download `galaxies.csv`.
+   - Alternatively, you can obtain the data directly from the source:
        - Construct `galaxies.csv` with the required columns (`objID`, `oh_p50` for metallicity, or line flux measurements for BPT analysis).
 We used CASJobs to download galaxies using [this query](https://github.com/cherryquinnlg/agn-convnets/blob/main/data/AGN_K03.sql), and then enforced a signal-to-noise ratio (SNR) cut of 3 for all spectral lines.
        - Download SDSS galaxy images into `data/images-sdss/`.
 We used the DESI Legacy Viewer to download via the RESTful interface, e.g. `http://legacysurvey.org/viewer/cutout.jpg?ra={ra}&dec={dec}&pixscale=0.262&layer=sdss&size=160`.

 2. Run experiments:
    - Modify and run the main `python main.py`
 ```python